corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/fundamentals/application-networks/_index.md

 	 figcaption="Historic and Current Facts in the Global State"
 >}}

-Therefore, multiple copies of data are distributed and replicated where needed.
+Therefore, multiple copies of data are distributed and replicated where needed:

 {{<
   figure